jupyter-server/enterprise_gateway/docs/source/getting-started.md

 The following Resource Managers are supported with the Jupyter Enterprise Gateway:

-* YARN Resource Manager - Local Mode
+* YARN Resource Manager - Client Mode
 * YARN Resource Manager - Cluster Mode

 The following kernels have been tested with the Jupyter Enterprise Gateway: